fieryhenry/tbcms/README.md

 - [jamesiotio's CITM](https://github.com/jamestiotio/CITM) for the original
     hacking method and the format of the presents.
-It no longer works due to PONOS adding a signature to the server responses.
+It no longer works due to PONOS adding a signature to the server responses as well as other changes.

 ## Prerequisites